 The above depiction by Hughes is a bit faerie-like and elfish but Hughes was not done with our beloved Ophelia yet, it seems.
 He painted her again, this time depicting her in the moments of madness before she reaches the stream.

 Other artists painted their own versions of Ophelia, including John William Waterhouse who revisited Ophelia repeatedly:

 The following are my favorite lines from Hamlet….Hamlet’s words, written to Ophelia in Act 2, Scene 2:

-Hamlet eventually went mad and denied his love (in an attempt to protect Ophelia?) but these words of his allow us to look back and see Hamlet and Ophelia before the murder and drama and see them as two young people in love.
+Hamlet eventually went mad and denied his love (in an attempt to protect Ophelia?) but these words of his allow us to look back and see Hamlet and Ophelia before the murder, chaos, and drama and see them simply as two young people in love.